-Class Attendance

-As a matter of courtesy and professional behavior, a student who is going to be absent should email or call the course instructor and inform the instructor of the pending absence.
+Class Attendance : As a matter of courtesy and professional behavior, a student who is going to be absent should email or call the course instructor and inform the instructor of the pending absence.

 Research has proven that academic achievement for each student is enhanced when the student has regular and punctual attendance.
-To foster accountability, to match the work environment policies, and to foster learning and understanding, attendance is mandatory in the Associate Degree Nursing Program.
+To foster accountability, to match the work environment policies, and to foster learning and understanding; attendance is mandatory in the Associate Degree Nursing Program.
 Understanding that illnesses and unavoidable problems do arise, the ADNP does allow for some absences within the program.
 Faculty do not inquire as to why a student is absent because the student is an adult learner.
 Attendance is taken for each class and may be taken several times during a class.
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence for the day.
 Faculty will not do make up classes or repeat lectures for students who miss a class.
-Students who exceed allowable absences of (2), no longer meet the course criteria per the board of nursing.
-These students will be withdrawn from the program and receive a grade of "F", except in the case of COVID. (see handbook)

-When an unavoidable reason for class absence arises, such as a covered illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to make up the work missed.
+Students who exceed allowable absences of (2) in RNSG 1443 no longer meet the course criteria per the board of nursing.
+These students will be withdrawn from the program and receive a grade of "F", except in the case of COVID. (see handbook) When an unavoidable reason for class absence arises, such as a covered illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to make up the work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
-Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
-Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class.